 When you first set up Weglot on your site, automatic translations are provided by the best machine learning providers in the world — Microsoft, DeepL, Google, and Yandex, depending on the language.
 It’s a great way for you or your translator not to start from scratch and save a lot of time.

-When you’re ready to take the quality of your translations to the next level, you can then order translations from vetted professional agencies directly from your Weglot account.
+When you’re ready to take the quality of your translations to the next level, you can then order translations from vetted professional agencies directly from your Weglot account or add your own translation team.

 Weglot’s professional translations give you the following benefits: